pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

     from processing import do_calculation

+While we're at it, let's also add a line to make debugging easier if you have a typo or other error in the code; just after the line that says

+    app = Flask(__name__)

+...add this:

+    app.config["DEBUG"] = True

 Save the file; you'll see that you get a warning icon next to the new line.
 If you move your mouse pointer over the icon, you'll see the details: